ghtmtt/DataPlotly/help/source/intro.rst

   simple plot example

-DataPlotly embrace the idea of **plot container**, in other words the user can create different plot types and overlay them in the same plot canvas or load them in different plot canvas.
+DataPlotly embrace the idea of **Plot Container**; in other words the user can create different plot types and overlay them in the same plot canvas or load them in different plot canvas.